yashap/parker/packages/context-propagation/README.md

 }
 ```

-And that's it, as long as we add `logContextMiddleware` to our NestJS server, and use the `Logger` class for our logging, we now have `correlationId` and `userId` magically set in all of our logs!
+And that's it, as long as we add `logContextMiddleware` to our Express server, and use the `Logger` class for our logging, we now have `correlationId` and `userId` magically set in all of our logs!